How to Repair Your Credit

 Prioritise your bills

-We know this is all easier said than done, of course.
-If it was that easy, no one would have bad credit.
+However - we understand this is all easier said than done, of course.
+If it was that easy, no one would have bad credit!

 That’s why, at hiya! we do things a bit differently.
 We do check your credit report, but we’re not that bothered about the score.
 All that matters is your recent payment history over the last five months.